 “I just don’t want him to get hurt,” the mom replied.
 By now the whole lecture hall was listening to our conversation, obviously interested in it, not making noises for me to move on.

 My answer is you should never give up on your dream.
+In fact, hold onto your dreams no matter how unrealistic.
 It’s better to go to your grave with an unfulfilled dream than no dream at all.
 You can feed off of that dream your whole life long.

 But you also need a Plan B. My first dream career was to be a writer.
 When I was in high school, I wanted to rank right up there with Dickens, Dostoyevsky, and all the greats.
 When I got to college, I realized that making a living as a writer of fiction was sort of like trying to make the NBA as a 5’6” white guy, so I needed a Plan B. I decided being a doctor would be a good way to make a living, that would also allow me to write as well.
 And that’s exactly what I’ve done.